qunitjs/node-qunit/readme.md

         {
             code: "/path/to/your/code.js",
             tests: "/path/to/your/tests.js"
         }
     ]);

     // using testrunner callback
     testrunner.run({
         code: "/path/to/your/code.js",
         tests: "/path/to/your/tests.js"
     }, function( report ) {
         console.dir(report);
     });

     // specify dependency
     testrunner.run({
         deps: "/path/to/your/dependency.js",
         code: "/path/to/your/code.js",
         tests: "/path/to/your/tests.js"
     });

+    // dependencies can be modules or files testrunner.run({
+        deps: "modulename",
+        code: "/path/to/your/code.js",
+        tests: "/path/to/your/tests.js"
+    });

+    // dependencies can required into a namespace object testrunner.run({
+        deps: {path: "utilmodule", namespace: "utils"},
+        code: "/path/to/your/code.js",
+        tests: "/path/to/your/tests.js"
+    });

     // specify multiple dependencies
     testrunner.run({
         deps: ["/path/to/your/dependency1.js", "/path/to/your/dependency2.js"],
         code: "/path/to/your/code.js",
         tests: "/path/to/your/tests.js"
     });

 ## Debbugging
 Use stderr if you want to debug something  while running via quni.
     require("util").debug("This will not brake qunit report");

 ## Writing tests

 QUnit API and code which have to be tested are already loaded and attached to the global context.

 Because nodejs modules reserved "module" namespace we have to redefine it from QUnit namespace.

     module = QUnit.module;

 Basically QUnit API can ba accessed directly from global object or optional via "QUnit" object.

     QUnit.test;

 Some tests examples

     test("a basic test example", function() {
       ok( true, "this test is fine" );
       var value = "hello";
       equals( "hello", value, "We expect value to be hello" );
     });

     module("Module A");

     test("first test within module", 1, function() {
       ok( true, "all pass" );
     });

     test("second test within module", 2, function() {
       ok( true, "all pass" );
     });

     module("Module B", {
         setup: function() {
             // do some initial stuff before every test for this module